rishic3/rishic3.github.io/notes/books/2023/exhalation.md

-In my top 3 reads of the year.
-My favorite stories are *The Merchant and the Alchemist's Gate* and *The Truth of Fact, the Truth of Feeling*.
+My favorites are *The Merchant and the Alchemist's Gate* and *The Truth of Fact, the Truth of Feeling*.